AEW Holiday Bash

 AEW Holiday Bash is an annual professional wrestling television special produced by the American promotion All Elite Wrestling (AEW).
 Established in 2020, the event airs in December as one of AEW's Christmas-themed broadcasts.
 The inaugural event aired as a special episode of the promotion's flagship weekly television program, Wednesday Night Dynamite.
 In 2021, the event expanded to two nights, with the second night airing as a special episode of Friday Night Rampage.
 In 2023, the event added a third night, airing as a special episode of Saturday Night Collision.
-In 2024, the event returned to a two-night format on Dynamite and Rampage.
+In 2024, the event returned to a two-night format on Dynamite and Rampage and then Dynamite and Collision in 2025 after Rampages cancellation at the end of 2024.